FILTERS

 • Your own estate planning

-Thinking about what to do when your spouse dies is not easy.
-The following checklist contains more detail about the tasks and decisions involved.
-Your Wealth Advisor at Kayne Anderson Rudnick is also always available to provide additional information and guidance, tailored to your specific situation.
+Thinking about how to prepare financially for the death of a spouse is not easy.
+Our death of a spouse checklist contains more detail about the tasks and decisions involved.
+Your wealth advisor at Kayne Anderson Rudnick is also always available to provide additional information and guidance, tailored to your specific situation.

-Kayne Anderson Rudnick’s team of wealth management advisors is available to provide additional information and guidance tailored to your specific situation.
+KAR’s wealth advisory team is available to provide additional information, guidance, and support tailored to your specific situation.
 Contact us today.

 This report is based on the assumptions and analysis made and believed to be reasonable by Kayne Anderson Rudnick (“KAR”).
 However, no assurance can be given that KAR’s opinions or expectations will be correct.
 This report is intended for informational purposes only and should not be considered a recommendation or solicitation to purchase securities.
 Past performance is no guarantee of future results.